mliebelt/ChessTempoViewer/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Added localization to use the language characters of the blogs language.
+* Supported languages are: en_US, de_DE, fr_FR, pt_BR, es_ES.
+* Files are located under: http://chesstempo.com/locale/es_ES/LC_MESSAGES/ct.json, so you can search there for additional ones.
+* See my [Stackoverflow question](http://wordpress.stackexchange.com/questions/163473/where-does-the-locale-come-from) for details.

 = 0.9.4 =
 * Fixed the nasty bug with display of the board in theme Twentythirteen, thanks a lot to Mars and his [answer on Stackoverflow](http://wordpress.stackexchange.com/a/163337/42578).